Contribution of Flares from Tidal Disruption of Stars to high-redshift AGN: Fraction of TDEs in AGN

-where the numerator on the right-hand side denotes the probability of TDEs occurring in AGN as calculated in the previous section (\eq{ptdemz}), or, equivalently, the joint probability of TDEs and AGN, and the denominator measures the probability of AGN occurring in host galaxies at different redshifts.
-For a fiducial AGN population having $\eta = 0.05$ \citep[e.g,][]{lusso2012}, $\mu = 4$ and $\eta = 0.1$, this quantity is plotted in Fig. \ref{fig:pagnfid}.
+where the numerator on the right-hand side denotes the probability of TDEs occurring in AGN as calculated in the previous section (\eq{ptdemz}), or, equivalently, the joint probability of TDEs and AGN, and the denominator measures the probability of AGN occurring in host galaxies at different redshifts.\footnote{Note that this makes the implicit assumption that SMBH accrete with the same efficiency in the TDE and the non-TDE -- i.e. when fed by long-term gas accretion from the ISM -- phase.
+While this may not be strictly true in general, it is the simplest possible scenario consistent with the available data, when taking into account that the exact value of the accretion efficiency does not change the results significantly.} For a fiducial AGN population having $\epsilon = 0.1$, the quantity $p({\rm TDE|AGN}) (M_*, z)$ is plotted against $L_{\rm Bol}(M_*,z)$ in Fig. \ref{fig:pagnfid}.

-At low luminosities ($L_{\rm Bol} \sim 10^{43}$ erg/s), TDEs may account for a few to a few ten percent of AGN at $z \sim 0-1$, consistent with observational estimates.
-However, as Fig. \ref{fig:pagnfid} shows, this number could reach a significant fraction of low-luminosity AGN at higher redshifts, which can be tested by future data.
-In this and subsequent figures, the fractions plotted are indicative; physical processes are expected to limit the values to below unity in realistic scenarios.
+At low luminosities ($L_{\rm Bol} \sim 10^{43}$ erg/s), TDEs may account for a few percent of AGN at $z \sim 0-1$, consistent with observational estimates.
+However, as Fig. \ref{fig:pagnfid} shows, this number could reach a significant fraction of low-luminosity AGN at higher redshifts, which can be tested by future data. { {We see that TDEs could account for all the AGN seen in the $10^{41} - 10^{42}$ ergs/s luminosity regime at $z \gtrsim 3$, even with a significant factor `to spare'.}}